cosmo-lang/cosmo/README.md

 5. Push to the branch (`make publish`)
 6. Create a new [Pull Request](https://github.com/cosmo-lang/cosmo/pulls)

+Have any questions or comments?
+Add me on Discord: `runic#5997`!

 ## Contributors

 - [R-unic](https://github.com/R-unic) - creator and maintainer